UstDoesTech/ust-blog/content/posts/data mesh/data-mesh-deep-dive/index.md

 Like with any architecture, there's a large amount of infrastructure that's needed to be deployed so that a data product can be built, deployed, executed, monitored and accessed.
 Infrastructure management is specialised skill-set that could be too prohibitive to have in every domain, particularly if there are hundreds of domains in an organisation.
 Therefore, the platform becomes a shared asset to enable domain autonomy.

 There are some capabilities that the data platform should provide to domains:
-- Scalable polyglot big data storage
-- Encryption of data in transit and at rest
-- Data Product Versioning
-- Data Product Schema
-- Data Product De-identification
-- Unified data access control and logging
+- Scalable, Distributed Storage
+- Scalable, Distributed Query Engine
-- Data pipeline implementation and orchestration
+- Data Pipeline Implementation and Orchestration
-- Data product discovery, catalogue registration and publishing
+- Identity and Control Management
-- Data governance and standardisation
+- Data Product Code Deployment
-- Data product lineage
+- Data Product Discovery, Catalogue Registration, Lineage, etc.
-- Data product monitorin / alerting / logs
+- Data Product Monitoring / Alerting / Logs
-- Data product quality metrics
-- In-memory data caching
-- Federated identity management
-- Compute and data locality

 A typical workload on a shared self-service data platform infrastructure could look like the following digram: incoming data (batch or streaming) gets ingested and processed and stored into the data structure that defines the data product, whether that is columnar or object.
 At the other end of the workload, an incoming request for data hits a web service, which then orchestrates a series of processes against the data product storage area, to then return that data to the customer.

 {{< img src="images/data-product-self-serve-infra.png" alt="Logical workload process of a data product on self-service infrastructure as described above" width="900" align="center">}}

 This is highly abstracted to allow any technology to play the role of an ingestion service, processing engine, storage provider, web service, etc. While the platform needs to domain agnostic, it should also aim to be vendor agnostic and embrace Open Standards, Open Protocols and Open-Source Integrations.
+This allows the domain teams to be truly autonomous in choosing the tools to best meet their needs and skills - although, a word of caution here, as the selection of tooling should also be done in consultation with the data platform team, as they will be supporting the underlying infrastructure - including how the tooling interacts with the rest of the infrastructure.

 ## Federated Governance

+A data mesh is, by nature, a distributed, decentralised architecture - with autonomy built into the architecture - largely applying the principles of software architecture to data architecture.
+However, because there are dependencies between domains and their data products, there is a needs for these autonomous and independent products to interoperate at scale.
+This, therefore, requires a robust governance model that embraces self-serve and autonomy.

+This is requires a Federated Governance model, that has contributions from data product owners and data platform product owners - creating and adhering to a common set of rules to be applied to all domains and their interfaces - to ensure interoperability.
+In a traditional governance model, this is similar to a Governance Council but the difference is that it is expanded to incorporate product owners.

+In any federated system there will be challenges to maintain balance between what needs to be agreed globally and what the individual products have autonomy over.
+Ultimately, global concerns should be centered around interoperability and discovery of data products.
+Anything that will have an impact across domains will, most likely, become a focus of glocal concern and agreement, while elements that can be bounded by the domain context, such as the data model, would remain in the preserve of the domain.
+However, there might be standards set out by global that would need to be applied at the domain - to ensure interoperability and discovery.

+## Conclusion

+The data mesh is supported by four principles:
+1. Decentralised data ownership and architecture - so that the ecosystem can scale as the volume of data, number of use cases, and access models change over time.
+2. Data Products enabled by Domain Driven Design - so that consumers can easily discover, understand and consume high quality data.
+3. Self-serve data platform infrastructure - so that domain teams can create data products without the complexity of needing to support or understand the underlying platform.
+4. Federated Governance - so that consumers can get value from independent data products.

+Ultimately, the data mesh brings analytical and operational data closer together, as well as enabling capabilities and architecture patterns from software engineering in data engineering - with principal focus on interoperability.